paysera/php-style-guide/README.md

 If command name consists of several words, we use dashes to separate them.
 For example, `some-namespace:do-something`

-### Dependencies
+### Commands as services

-If project uses Sf 2.4 and above, we register commands as services with dependencies injected into them.
+We register commands as services with dependencies injected into them.

-For Sf 2.3 we take dependencies from service container.
+We use lazy loading by always providing attribute with command name in the tag ([see documentation](https://symfony.com/doc/3.4/console/commands_as_services.html#lazy-loading)).

 ## Symfony version and new projects